Children First in collaboration with Dulwich Centre Foundation present

 The Online Course

 Overall, it will be a skills-based course in narrative approaches to therapy and community work.
-In this way, it will be quite specific.
-And will be most helpful for psychologists, therapists, counsellors, mental health social workers, and psychiatrists.
+In this way, it will be quite specific and rigorous.
+And will be most helpful for psychologists, therapists, counsellors, teachers, mental health social workers, and psychiatrists.
+There will be an opportunity to be part of the Narrative Collective after the completion of the one year course.

 KEY ASPECTS OF THE COURSE